-Working in Japan as a foreign national gives you the same fundamental labor protections as any Japanese employee.
-Yet many SSW (Specified Skilled Worker / 特定技能) and other foreign workers in Japan are unaware of the specific rights they hold — rights that their employer is legally obligated to respect, regardless of visa category, nationality, or employment form.
+Working in Japan as a foreign national gives you labor protections that are in principle equivalent to those of any Japanese employee.
+Yet many SSW and other foreign workers in Japan are unaware of the specific rights they hold — rights that their employer is legally obligated to respect, regardless of visa category, nationality, or employment form.

 This article covers the 10 most critical legal rights every foreign worker in Japan should understand.
 From minimum wage and overtime pay to accident insurance and the right to consult a labor office for free — knowing these rights is the first step to protecting yourself and ensuring fair treatment at your workplace.